2018 Florida Senate election: District 23

-District 23 consists of Sarasota and part of Charlotte counties.
+District 23 consists of Sarasota County and part of Charlotte County.
 An election for this district was not scheduled to occur until the 2020 general elections, but a special election was scheduled concurrent with the 2018 general elections due to a vacancy that occurred as a result of the resignation of then-state senator Greg Steube to run for the United States House of Representatives.